felleslosninger/docs/_docs/Maskinporten/maskinporten_protocol_token.md

 |expires_in  | Number of seconds until this access_token is no longer valid   |
 | scope   | The list of scopes issued in the access token.
 Included for convenience for the client, and should not be trusted for access control decisions.  |

+Please note that the access token is opaque for the client, and the format may be changed.
+Thus the client should not inspect/validate the token contents.

 Example:
 ```
 {